Koder50/ChatFullstack/README.md

 14. Now you can log in.
 There you use chat.
 15. If there is some kind of problem with login or logout you in program click ctrl+shift+R type public\\index.html (double '\\') and click enter(search)
 16. There should be one line found - double click on it.
 Now you have to specify those path for the current project path of index.html(find this file, right click on it choose 'Copy Path' and choose absolute path)
 17. Now do 4.(clean install) and do 12. ( run configuration).
-Check if login and logut works.
+Check if login and logout works.
 18. If not, in program click ctrl+shift+R type frontend\src\index.html and click enter(search)
 19. There should be one line found - double click on it.
 Now you have to specify those path as public\\index.html
 20. Now do 4.(clean install) and do 12. ( run configuration).
-Check if login and logut works.
+Check if login and logout works.
 21. Until now everything should work(as you see, you needed to experiment with index.html path).
 You can chat now, good luck.

 ## Challenges